-Gray Whale Ecology & Conservation
+Gray Whale Ecology and Conservation

 This project aims to address the recent decline in Eastern North Pacific gray whales by examining their novel foraging strategies and energetic demands.